cobusbernard/cobusbernard.github.io/_posts/2016-02-06-Parameterizing_Webconfig.md

 - `scope="Website\\Web\.config$"` - Specifies the file to search using the `match` string.
 The default packaging does not put the files in this folder structure, more on that further down.
 - `match="/configuration/connectionStrings/add[@name='NHibernateConnection']/@connectionString" />` - The location of the value to set using the value we provide.
 Once again, more on this further down.

-*Creating a publishing profile*
+**Creating a publishing profile**

 This will allow you to add additional parameters to `SetParameters.xml`.
 To test what this does, we can use the publish feather in Visual Studio to publish to a local file.
-Create a publishing profile by right-clicking on the `WebApi.Template` project and selecting `Publish`.
+Create a publishing profile by right-clicking on the `WebApi.Template` project and selecting `Publish` and click on `Custom`.
 Use the following values which are relative to your project file.
 This is where the folder structure starts to help, we will be creating a `dist` folder next to the `src` one to which we will publish the project.
 Once we add the solution to source control, we can exclude the `dist` folder to avoid committing compiled code.

 ![Publish Profile Create]({{ site.url }}/assets/media/web_api/web_api_create_local_publish_profile.png){:width="705px" height="556px"}